typedb/typedb-ml/.github/ISSUE_TEMPLATE/feature-request.md

 ## Proposed Solution

-{ Please describe the solution you would Grakn to provide, to solve the problem above. }
+{ Please describe the solution you would like Grakn to provide, to solve the problem above. }

-## Additional context
+## Additional Information

 { Any additional information, including logs or screenshots if you have any. }